 - Born November 10, 1955 in New Brighton, PA USA

-Although his career numbers are not of Hall of Fame quality, he has a lifetime OPS+ of 137, showing that he played at quite a high level.
-An OPS+ of 137 puts him in the top 100 of all time, tied with his contemporary Pedro Guerrero (who was called the best hitter of the 1980s by Bill James) and Will Clark as well as with Hall of Famer Chuck Klein.
+Although Clark's career numbers are not likely going to earn him Hall of Fame induction, he has a lifetime OPS+ of 137, showing that he played at quite a high level.
+An OPS+ of 137 put him in a massive tie for 93rd all-time, along with contemporaries Pedro Guerrero (who was called the best hitter of the 1980s by Bill James) and Will Clark as well as with Hall of Famer Chuck Klein.
 According to similarity scores, the most similar players to Clark are George Foster, Boog Powell, and Roy Sievers.

 - 4-time NL All-Star (1978, 1979, 1985 & 1987)

 - 2-time NL Silver Slugger Award Winner (1985/1B & 1987/1B)

 - NL OPS Leader (1987)

 - 3-time NL Bases on Balls Leader (1987, 1989 & 1990)